tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ## Negotiating with an older client

-A TLS server can also receive a ClientHello indicating a version number smaller than its highest supported version.
+A TLS server can also receive a ClientHello with a version ID smaller than its highest supported version.
 If the "supported_versions" extension is present, the server MUST negotiate the highest server-supported version found in that extension.
 If the "supported_versions" extension is not